GLOBAL MARKETS-Stocks, euro recover but downgrade fears weigh

 STOCKS RECOVER

-The lack of progress on short-term measures to solve the region's debt crisis worried equity investors even as stock prices recovered slightly after Monday's sharp sell-off.
+The lack of progress on short-term measures to solve the region's debt crisis worried equity investors but stock prices recovered slightly after Monday's sharp sell-off.

 A survey of German analysts and investors showed expectations for the economy in the coming six months unexpectedly improved in December, but perceptions of current developments remained on a downward trend.